New Mexico — Attractions

 Albuquerque

 New Mexico’s largest city pales in comparison to Santa Fe, an hour’s drive north, but it certainly has its notable attractions which are worth seeing.
-Top of the list is Albuquerque’s Old Town, a 300-year old maze of cobblestone lanes, adobe buildings, artist’s shops, and established restaurants.
-Experience the riverside environment of the mighty Rio Grande at the Albuquerque Biological Park or hop in the Sandia Peak Tramway for a ride to the summit of the mountain that overlooks the city.
+At the top of that list is Albuquerque’s Old Town, a 300-year old maze of cobblestone lanes, adobe buildings, artist’s shops, and restaurants.
+Experience the riverside environment of the mighty Rio Grande at the Albuquerque Biological Park or hop in the Sandia Peak Tramway for a ride to the summit that overlooks the city.
 The views from the top are sublime, especially at sunset.
-Visit in early October for the planet’s biggest hot air balloon festival.
+Visit in early October for the world's biggest hot air balloon festival.

 Address: Central New Mexico